 Berries: Rinse off your strawberries, raspberries, blueberries, or blackberries and drain off extra water.
 Place berries on a cookie sheet in a single layer and freeze for at least a couple of hours.
 Once frozen, you can remove your berries and place them in a freezer bag.
 Use a straw to suck out any extra air in the bag before freezing.
 Freezing berries on the cookie sheet before placing them in a freezer bag ensures they don’t get crushed.
 When you want to use your frozen berries later on in the year, they won’t stick together in a big blob, and you’ll be able to sprinkle the amount you need from the bag before refreezing.

-(This is the classic way to freeze berries, but I got a tip from a mom last weekend who simply stuffs snack-size Ziploc bags full of clean berries and freezes them all smooshed together – it’s the perfect amount for her kids to add to their school-morning breakfast smoothies.
+(This is the classic way to freeze berries, but we got a tip from a mom last weekend who simply stuffs snack-size Ziploc bags full of clean berries and freezes them all smooshed together – it’s the perfect amount for her kids to add to their school-morning breakfast smoothies.
 She said freezing them on the cookie sheet ‘is too much like work’ for something that’s going to end up mushy anyway!)

 Rhubarb: Sturdier fruit like rhubarb can be chopped and placed directly in a freezer bag.